DOT Oral Fluid Collector Training & Qualification — 49 CFR §40.35

 Step 2 of the CCF has a specific check box for "Volume Indicator(s) Observed."
 This confirms the device collected sufficient oral fluid per the manufacturer's spec.

 If VIO is NOT observed: the collection is insufficient (similar to shy bladder).
-Follow the §40.35 insufficient-fluid protocol.
+Follow the §40.193 insufficient-specimen procedure — it covers both urine and oral fluid for a drug test. (§40.35 is the oral fluid collector qualification section, not the insufficient-specimen procedure.)

 The 5 Steps of the CCF (Oral Fluid)